anilgeorge04/anilgeorge04.github.io/_pages/about.md

 permalink: /about/
 author_profile: true
 ---
 Hi!
-I'm Anil, Co-Founder of [Tofu](https://ontofu.com) (we’re reimagining gifting).

-With 10+ years of experience in operations, analytics, product, and consulting, I specialize in using data to create value for customers and capture value for the business.
+I'm Anil.
+With 10 years of experience in business & product operations, data analytics, program management, and consulting, I enjoy using data to create value for customers, capture value for the business, and build retention loops.

 <figure style="width: 300px" class="align-center">
   <img src="/assets/images/about-anil-growth-mantra.png" alt="My growth expertise and mantra is to use data to create and capture value">